Valiant Hearts: The Great War: Plot

 The story begins in the year 1914.
-The Austro-Hungarian Empire declares war on Serbia following the assassination of Archduke Franz Ferdinand.
-In defense of Serbia, Russia declares war on Austria-Hungary, and Austria's ally Germany declares war on Russia in response.
+Austria-Hungary declares war on Serbia following the assassination of Archduke Franz Ferdinand.
+In defence of Serbia, Russia declares war on Austria-Hungary, and Austria-Hungary's ally Germany declares war on Russia in response.
 Anticipating war, France (who is allied with Russia) begins deporting German citizens.
-Karl, one of the deported Germans, is separated from his wife Marie and their son Victor, and drafted into the German army.
-Likewise, Marie's father and Karl's father-in-law Emile is drafted into the French army.
+Karl, one of the deported Germans, is separated from his wife Marie and their son Victor, and drafted into the German Army.
+Likewise, Marie's father and Karl's father-in-law Emile is drafted into the French Army.
 After completing his training, Emile is thrown into combat during the Battle of the Frontiers.
 His unit is wiped out, and he is wounded, captured, and forced to cook for the Germans.
 His captor is Baron Von Dorf, who uses many advanced weapons like chlorine gas and zeppelins to defeat his foes.
-Karl recognizes Emile while serving under Von Dorf, but the Allies attack Von Dorf's camp and Karl is forced to flee.
+Karl recognises Emile while serving under Von Dorf, but the Allies attack Von Dorf's camp and Karl is forced to flee.
 After he is rescued from the rubble by Walt, a German Army medical dog, Emile escapes in the confusion and meets Freddie, an American who volunteered to join the French army after his wife was killed in a German bombing raid led by Von Dorf.

 Freddie and Emile meet Anna, a Belgian veterinary student who doubles as a battlefield nurse.
 She is tracking Von Dorf since he is forcing her father to develop advanced war machines.
 The three chase Von Dorf's zeppelin from Ypres to Reims.
 When it crashes, Von Dorf escapes with Anna's father in a biplane.
 Karl survives the crash and is captured and taken as a prisoner of war.
 Anna accompanies Karl to the prison to make sure he recovers from his wounds.

 Emile and Freddie continue their pursuit to exact revenge on Von Dorf and rescue Anna's father.
 They assault Fort Douaumont at Verdun where Von Dorf is hiding and capture his newest war machine, a large armoured tank.
 Although they rescue Anna's father, Von Dorf escapes again.
 While Emile is separated, Freddie continues his pursuit and finally corners Von Dorf during the Battle of the Somme, defeating him in a fist fight atop his ruined tank.
 Despite his desire for revenge, Freddie realizes he will not gain anything by killing Von Dorf and spares his life.
 For his repeated failures, Von Dorf is demoted and sent away from the front lines, a fate worse than death for the status-obsessed man.